abzb1/UoS_AI_20026/README.md

-# UoS AI 20026 — NLP Practice Notebooks
+# UoS AI 20026 — Natural Language Processing

-Minimal, classroom-friendly notebooks for the University of Seoul NLP course (AI 20026).
+Minimal, classroom-friendly practice Jupyter Notebooks for the University of Seoul NLP course (AI 20026).
 Each notebook is Colab-ready and verified to run end-to-end on a T4 GPU.

 - [Class page](https://uos-nlp.notion.site/Natural-Language-Processing-23d406a65da78073a8e0fb48bf204d17?pvs=143)